Skip to main content

 Your callback returns an object with two categories of fields:

-• Top-level fields control the conversation: systemMessage injects a message into the conversation visible to the model, and continue (continue_ in Python) determines whether the agent keeps running after this hook.
+• Top-level fields are accepted on every event: systemMessage shows a message to the user, and continue (continue_ in Python) determines whether the agent keeps running after this hook.
+Some events discard them or deliver them elsewhere.
+Each event’s section on the hooks page says where they land.

 Return {} to allow the operation without changes.
 SDK callback hooks use the same JSON output format as Claude Code shell command hooks, which documents every field and event-specific option.
 For the SDK type definitions, see the TypeScript and Python SDK references.

-When multiple hooks or permission rules apply, deny takes priority over ask, which takes priority over allow.
+When multiple hooks or permission rules apply, deny takes priority over defer, which takes priority over ask, which takes priority over allow.
 If any hook returns deny, the operation is blocked regardless of other hooks.

 Asynchronous output

 By default, the agent waits for your hook to return before proceeding.
-If your hook performs a side effect (logging, sending a webhook) and doesn’t need to influence the agent’s behavior, you can return an async output instead.
-This tells the agent to continue immediately without waiting for the hook to finish:
+If your hook performs a side effect, such as logging or sending a webhook, and doesn’t need to influence the agent’s behavior, you can return an async output instead.
+This tells the agent to continue immediately without waiting for the hook to finish.
+In this snippet, send_to_logging_service in Python and sendToLoggingService in TypeScript stand in for any logging function you define:

-Async outputs cannot block, modify, or inject context into the operation since the agent has already moved on.
+Async outputs can’t block, modify, or inject context into the operation since the agent has already moved on.
 Use them only for side effects like logging, metrics, or notifications.

 Examples